argoproj/argo-rollouts/docs/features/analysis.md

 whether or not measurement value is acceptable and decide to proceed or abort.

 ## Delay Analysis Runs
-If the analysis run does not need to start immediately (i.e give the metric provider time to collect metrics on the canary version), Analysis Runs can delay the specific metric analysis.
+If the analysis run does not need to start immediately (i.e. give the metric provider time to collect metrics on the canary version), Analysis Runs can delay the specific metric analysis.
 Each metric can be configured to have a different delay.
 In additional to the metric specific delays, the rollouts with background analysis can delay creating an analysis run until a certain step is reached